adjust/android_sdk/doc/english/misc/pre-install-tracker-tool.md

-# Adjust Store & Pre-install Tracker Tool
+## Adjust Store & Pre-install Tracker Tool

-Adjust Store & Pre-install Tracker Tool (`adjust-dtt`) is a small ruby command line tool that enables you to insert pre-installed adjust tracker information into your APK file.
-This information will later be read by the adjust SDK and enable you to tie the users of each pre-installed app to a specific adjust tracker.
+Adjust Store & Pre-install Tracker Tool (`adjust-dtt`) is a small ruby command line tool that enables you to insert pre-installed Adjust tracker information into your APK file.
+This information will later be read by the Adjust SDK and enable you to tie the users of each pre-installed app to a specific Adjust tracker.

 In order to run the `adjust-dtt` tool, you need to have three tools installed on your Linux / Mac OS X machine: